 Follow the Footsteps of George Washington

 From fields that echo with George Washington’s orders to a historic hotel with Grover Cleveland’s favorite suite, Bucks County is filled with artifacts and places bearing traces of former U.S. Presidents – especially Washington’s.
-In this three-day itinerary, delve into the past and follow the footsteps of our nation’s first commanders through parks, museums, estates, inns and shrines.

 - Andalusia Mansion